aaronhuggins/kodi-api/README.md

 ## Documentation

-Documentation for the client is available in `./docs`.
+Documentation for the client is available in [`./docs`](https://aaronhuggins.github.io/kodi-api/).

+Documentation for the Kodi API is available in their [wiki](https://kodi.wiki/view/JSON-RPC_API/v10)

 ## How it works

 First, the library instantiates a connection over the desired type, such as `tcp`.
 Then, it dynamically caches the output from `JSONRPC.Introspect`.
 This metadata is then used to make and validate calls to Kodi's JSON-RPC api.
-No functions are predefined on the client class itself; the class self-mutates to confirm to the metadata from `JSONRPC.Introspect`.
+No functions are predefined on the client class itself; the class self-mutates to conform to the metadata from `JSONRPC.Introspect`.

 This makes it possible to use the most up-to-date API documentation available from Kodi's website, or to output the documentation by executing `JSONRPC.Introspect` yourself.